f-fraysse/HPE_volleyball/README.md

 - **CUDA Toolkit** (e.g. CUDA 11.8 or compatible with your PyTorch version)
 - **cuDNN** (compatible with your CUDA version)

+Confirmed to work with CUDA 12.4 + CUDNN 9.7 on GTX 1070 Ti

 ## ⚙️ Setup